emsesp/EMS-ESP32/interface/custom_framework_changes.md

 - `src/utils/useRest.ts` - changed 'Update successful' to 'Settings saved'.
 Added bool restartNeeded which is set when return from save is status code 201.
 Matches changes in the backend code, in HttpEndpoint.h and StatefulService.h
 - `src/*` changed all Button variant="contained" to variant="outlined"
 - `src/*` removed pt={2} from all ButtonRow's and added it to the ButtonRow component
+- `src/*` removed ? from labels, e.g. "Enable MQTT?" to "Enable MQTT".
+Also made sure each command started with a verb

 ## new files added in interface